-Image and screenshot comparison tools for UI testingJune 20, 2017
+Image and screenshot comparison tools for UI testingSeptember 12, 2018

 There is a simple case for why end-to-end UI testing is impossible without automated image comparison.
-If you’re not using a screenshot comparison tool, your product is at risk of shipping with visual bugs which rarely go unnoticed by users.
-Obviously, no sane QA engineer is willing to accept this risk.
+Absence of a screenshot comparison tool puts your product at risk of shipping with visual bugs which rarely go unnoticed by users.
+No sane QA engineer is willing to accept that risk.

-Let’s look at the popular tools and platforms that QAs use to compare screenshots when testing web UIs.
+Let’s look at the popular tools and platforms that QAs leverage to compare screenshots when testing web UIs.

 In this post, we’ll find out if the functionality of these image comparison tools meets the real-life requirements of UI testing.

-Resemble.js was designed as an image comparison module that PhantomCSS uses to compare screenshots taken by CasperJS.
+Resemble.js is as an image comparison module that PhantomCSS uses to compare screenshots taken by CasperJS.
 Aside from this, Resemble.js can function as part of any image analysis setup.
 In fact, it serves as a core of other screenshot comparison tools on this list.
 The module offers basic image comparison functionality and a clean syntax:

 There’s one issue with Resemble, though.
 The tool uses a somewhat simplistic pixel matching algorithm that allows for tolerance of the number of different pixels.
 This is not practical for comparing screenshots of web pages where content will often shift by just a few pixels resulting in image comparison fails.